swiyu-admin-ch/didtoolbox-java/README.md

 ## Quickstart – Create Your First DID

-The Quickstart option is designed for users who want to rapidly create one or multiple DIDs without getting too much into the DID method internals.
+The quickstart option is designed for users who want to rapidly create one or multiple DIDs without getting too much into the DID method internals.
 This automates the generation of necessary asymmetric key pairs and builds the initial DID log content, which can be uploaded to the swiyu Identifier Registry.

 ### Command Syntax